Blackhawks hire outside firm to investigate sex abuse claims - WTMJ

 “They’ve denied this all along, including to me before I ever filed suit, so I’m happy that they’re at least going this far,” she said.

 Miami University in Ohio also has opened an investigation.
-Aldrich was director of hockey operations at the school after leaving the Blackhawks but resigned in 2012 “under suspicion of unwanted touching of a male adult,” the university’s attorney told police, according to WBEZ.
+Aldrich was director of hockey operations at the school after leaving the Blackhawks, but he resigned in 2012 “under suspicion of unwanted touching of a male adult,” the university’s attorney told police.

 Jay Cohen can be reached at https://twitter.com/jcohenap